Lifetime

 Tailor your policy to your pet’s needs

-You can choose a vet fee limit up to £15k.
-You can also add optional extras to the policy, and choose if you wish to pay an excess or co-payment.
+Choose a vet fee limit up to £15k, plus any optional extras you want to add.
+Then choose if you wish to pay an excess (the amount you pay towards a claim) or co-payment.

 Claim multiple times in a year, up to your chosen limit

-If your pet is injured or falls ill, meaning you need to make a claim, the cost comes off your chosen annual vet fee limit.
+If your pet is injured or falls ill, meaning you need to make a claim, the cost comes off your chosen annual vet fee limit – the cap on what you can claim each year.

 For each year you renew, your vet fee limit resets